Can Dental Implants Last a Lifetime?

-When you have lose a tooth as an adult, a dental implant can be one of the most effective ways to replace it.
+When you have lost a tooth as an adult, a dental implant can be one of the most effective ways to replace it.
 Dental implants are bio-compatible posts inserted directly into your jawbone to provide support to a dental prosthetic like a crown or a bridge.
-The bone heals around the titanium implant fusing the tissue to the post providing permanent stability to the jawbone, the prosthetic, and your remaining teeth.
+The bone heals around the titanium implant fusing the tissue to the post and providing permanent stability to the jawbone, the prosthetic, and your remaining teeth.
 Dental implants are designed to last as long as your natural teeth.
 So, just like with your natural teeth, implants can last a lifetime with the proper care.

 What Is Proper Care?